 Which Citi/AAdvantage card is better in the first year?

-Along with offering 10,000 more bonus miles than the Executive World Elite card, the Platinum Select card offers additional spending categories and waives the annual fee during the first year.
+Though the two cards offer similar introductory bonuses, the Platinum Select card offers additional spending categories and waives the annual fee during the first year.

 To determine which card offers the better deal in the first year, let’s see how they compare side by side: